MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 ## Set permissions for networking and custom image management

-When provisioning Windows 365 Cloud PCs without the Microsoft Hosted Network (MHN), you must define an Azure Network Connection (ANC) resource that the Cloud PCs will use to connect with other resources, including your on-prem infrastructure.
+When provisioning Windows 365 Cloud PCs without the Microsoft Hosted Network (MHN), you must define an Azure Network Connection (ANC) resource that the Cloud PCs will use to connect with other resources, including your on-premises infrastructure.
 This will allow GCC customers to use their own network.
-There is also an option to enable customers to use custom images when the Windows 365 Cloud PCs are provisioned.
+There's also an option to enable customers to use custom images when the Windows 365 Cloud PCs are provisioned.

 1. Gather the following information.
 It will be used later in these steps.
     - Commercial Azure tenant ID.